 - Discounts for a limited time: you will create a sense of urgency that will lead them to close the contracting of their policy with you.

 - VIP offers for special clients: generating retention and loyalty.

-- Discounts for complementary products: This is known as cross selling and will make your clients’ protection even more complete.
+- Discounts for complementary products: This is known as cross selling and would make your clients’ protection even more complete.

-- Develop goals: the easiest thing to do is to create goals in Google Analytics.
+- Develop goals: the easiest thing will be for you to create goals in Google Analytics.

 - Test different types of audiences.
 For example, try launching a mobile insurance campaign targeting 22 to 40 year olds and then another one targeting 30 to 45 year olds.
 Once both have concluded, compare the effectiveness of each and determine if it is useful or not, or if you should look for new audiences based on other criteria (location, gender, interests…).